 If you’re using an operating system that is used by millions of users worldwide, you’re fine.
 However, If you’re using a less popular OS, outdated OS, or incompatible hardware, there may not be many ways to use or configure VPN on your device.
 Most VPNs are available for four most popular operating systems, likewise Windows, macOS, Android, and iOS.
 If you’re using anything else, the chances are that; you may face difficulties configuring the service and even get the support from the company.
 This is true not just for VPNs but for any software.
 Several VPN providers offer ways to configure your router to protect your entire internet network as well, which could work as a solution to this issue.

 Those are the disadvantages of a VPN that you should know before using it.
-If you plan on using any VPN service, you need to ensure that you are using a reputable one like few mentioned in the table below.
+If you plan on using any VPN service, you need to ensure that you are using reputable ones.

 The reputable service providers won’t give you these disadvantages, or at least, they can minimize such disadvantages for you.
 Moreover, if you really care about your online privacy and security, VPN is the best tool that you can use to protect your online privacy and security.